Every Breath You Take: Origins and songwriting

-Sting wrote the song in 1982 in the aftermath of his separation from Frances Tomelty and the beginning of his relationship with Trudie Styler.
-Their split was controversial.
-As The Independent reported in 2006, "The problem was, he was already married – to actress Frances Tomelty, who just happened to be Trudie's best friend.
-Sting and Frances lived next door to Trudie in Bayswater, West London, for several years before the two of them became lovers.
-The affair was widely condemned."

 To escape the public eye, Sting retreated to the Caribbean.
-He started writing the song at Ian Fleming's writing desk on the Goldeneye estate in Oracabessa, Jamaica.
+He started writing the song at Ian Fleming's writing desk on the Goldeneye estate in Oracabessa Bay, Jamaica.
 The lyrics are the words of a possessive lover who is watching "every breath you take; every move you make".
 Sting recalled:

-Sting later said he was disconcerted by how many people think the song is more positive than it is.
-He insists it is about the obsession with a lost lover, and the jealousy and surveillance that follow.
-"One couple told me 'Oh we love that song; it was the main song played at our wedding!'
-I thought, 'Well, good luck.'"
 When asked why he appears angry in the music video, Sting told BBC Radio 2, "I think the song is very, very sinister and ugly and people have actually misinterpreted it as being a gentle little love song, when it's quite the opposite.
 Hence so."
 Gary T. Marx, sociologist and scholar of surveillance studies, wrote in 1988 that, while the song was "a love rather than a protest song", it "nicely captures elements of the new surveillance".
-He compared the lines to various new technologies of surveillance, including linking "every breath you take" to breath analyzers, "every step you take" to ankle monitors, and "every vow you break" to voice stress analysis.
+He compared the lines to various new technologies of surveillance, including linking "every breath you take" to breath analysers, "every step you take" to ankle monitors, and "every vow you break" to voice stress analysis.

-According to the Back to Mono box-set book, "Every Breath You Take" is influenced by a Gene Pitney song titled "Every Breath I Take".
+According to the Phil Spector box-set book Back to Mono (1958–1969) (1991), "Every Breath You Take" is influenced by a Gene Pitney song titled "Every Breath I Take".
+The Hassles' 1967 song "Every Step I Take (Every Move I Make)," co-written by Billy Joel, also uses this rhyme.
 Led Zeppelin's song, "D'yer Mak'er" (1973), also contains the words "every breath I take; every move I make".